-Some form of meditation practice should be introduced into your class.
-Meditation encourages students to apply the strength and balance generated during asana practice to learn how to manage their minds
+Consider introducing some form of meditation practice into your yoga classes.
+Meditation encourages students to apply the strength and balance generated during asana practice to learn how to manage their minds.

 The mind can be our greatest friend or our greatest enemy, the source of many of our problems or the solution to our problems.
 Helping students form positive, conscious relationships with their minds is a great gift.
 This positive relationship with the mind is the basis of true health and happiness.

 If we neglect the mind, we are disconnected from our creative potential and can easily fall prey to anxiety and depression.
 This is because the mind is a powerful force that requires training and maturity if we are to handle it well.
 Unfortunately, many people shy away from meditation.
 Asana practice gives a wonderfully immediate sense of physical well-being, leaving us feeling refreshed and energized.
 This is one of the reasons that asanas are so popular.
 Meditation, on the other hand, is a more daunting discipline, because it asks us to face and train our minds.

 There are many different forms of meditation, but all lead to the same goal: greater self-awareness.
 A positive side effect is a state of both physical and psychological health.
 Meditation also helps us study the mysteries of life and existence, helping us access deeper fulfillment.
 Ultimately, meditation leads to a grounded, centered, focused state that many describe as enlightened.

 Meditation encompasses three distinct stages.
 The first is self-regulation, in which we teach our students to consciously alter their body-mind functioning and feelings.
 For example, teach your students breath awareness with the stated aim of inducing relaxation.